-Sections of Interstate 90 and Interstate 29 will reopen today, provided conditions improve as forecasts indicate throughout the day, according to the state Department of Transportation.
+Sections of Interstate 90 and Interstate 29 are being reopened today as conditions improve, according to the state Department of Transportation.

-- The remaining section of I-90 between Wall and the Minnesota state line has significant drifting, and cleanup is ongoing.
+- The remaining section of I-90 closed between Mitchell and Sioux Falls had significant drifting and cleanup is still being done.
 Progress will be monitored.
 This section will be reopened as soon as conditions safely allow.
-DOT anticipates additional sections of I-90 to begin reopening late morning through late afternoon, as conditions improve and visibility and drifting snow no longer present safety concerns.
+The DOT anticipates the remaining section of I-90 to reopen mid- to late-afternoon, as drifting is cleared from the lanes of travel.

-- I-29 (northbound and southbound) from Sioux Falls to Watertown has been reopened.
+- I-29 (northbound and southbound) from Sioux Falls to Brookings reopened at 11 a.m.
+Central.

-- The remaining section of I-29, between Watertown and the North Dakota state line, has significant drifting and visibility issues.
+- The remaining sections of I-29 closed between Brookings and the North Dakota state line had significant drifting and cleanup is still being done.
 Progress will be monitored.
 This section will be reopened as soon as conditions safely allow.
-DOT anticipates the remaining section of I-29 to reopen late afternoon as conditions improve and visibility and drifting no longer present safety concerns.
+The DOT anticipates the remaining sections of I-29 to reopen mid- to late-afternoon, as drifting is cleared from the lanes of travel.

-Due to the extremely cold temperatures and windy conditions, applying chemical and salt are not effective treatment options for roads, DOT said.
+Due to the extremely cold temperatures and windy conditions, applying chemical and salt are not effective treatment options.

-No-travel advisories continue to impact state highways across South Dakota, with many highways physically impassable from blockages of large snow drifts, stranded vehicles and completely plugged bridges.
+No-travel advisories continue to impact state highways across the eastern half of the state of South Dakota, with many highways physically impassable from blockages of large snow drifts, stranded vehicles, and completely plugged bridges.

 For the latest on road and weather conditions, visit https://sd511.org or dial 511.
-Sign up for customized notifications on https://sd511.org for this free service, which allows you to receive text messages and/or email notifications about road closure updates and travel advisories along routes of your choice.
+Sign up for customized notifications on /sd511.org for a free service that allows you to receive text messages and/or email notifications about road closure updates and travel advisories along routes of your choice.

-To access all the latest information, please click on the “December 2022 Storm Information” graphic on the homepage of the DOT website at https://dot.sd.gov/.
+To access all the latest information, click on the 2022-2023 Storm Information graphic on the homepage of the SDDOT website at https://dot.sd.gov/.